-Breath and life are obviously intertwined, as are breath and thought.
+Breathing therapy concentrates on breath and life, which are obviously intertwined, as are breath and thought.
 It is by means of the breath that we remain physically alive.
-As babies we are born with the inherent knowledge to breath correctly through our diaphragm but as we grow into toddlers, children and onto adulthood our life experiences and emotions influence and change our unique pattern of breathing.
+As babies we are born with the inherent knowledge to breathe correctly through our diaphragm, but as we grow into toddlers, children and onto adulthood our life experiences and emotions influence and change our unique pattern of breathing.

 Apart from the history and habits described above, the right clinical examination can be very revealing.

-At The Health Equation we take an integrated approach to many health problems and experience has shown us that allowing the patient to understand the problem can sometimes be enough to make a major change.
-The following treatments may be used in conjunction with each other, or in isolation, depending on the complexity of the problem;
+The following treatments may be used in conjunction with each other, or in isolation, depending on the complexity of the problem:

 - Cranio-sacral and functional osteopathic techniques to stimulate parasympathetic response and reduce sympathetic arousal.